alexoreiro/simple_shell/README.md

 To print out a list of all the environmental variables, the builtin env can be used.
 Each environmental variable and its value is printed out with a syntax of key=value.
 Each variable is separated by a new line.

 env

-exit
+## exit

 To exit out of the shell, the user may use the exit builtin.

-exit
+## exit

 Exiting commands and uru_shell

 To exit out of a process or command, ctrl c is used.
 Control-C interrupts a process and causes it to abort.

 To exit out of the uru_shell, the user can do one of the following, ctrl D or exit .
-When exiting with ctrl D, an exit status of 0 is given
+When exiting with ctrl D, an exit status of 0 is given.